galgantar/standard-deviants/index.markdown

 - `upvote_ratio` (number of upvotes / number of votes)
 - `subreddit_subscribers` (number of subscribers to source subreddit)

-## Secret Ingredient - Virality
+## Secret Ingredient - Virality 🕵️‍♀️🪺
 For the first time in history, we  reveal the top secret of our trade.
 This is truly the ingredient that will make your stew irresistible to all your friends (and enemies) alike.
-It is something you can only make yourself; it is not sold by any gypsies in any markets anywhere in the world.
-This ingredient is virality.
-More particularly, _relative virality score per subscriber_ (`virality_rss`) And the secret formula to make this metric is as follows: <br><br>
+It is something you can only make yourself; it is not sold by any gypsies in any markets anywhere in the world. 🧞 This ingredient is virality. 🤩 More particularly, _relative virality score per subscriber_ (`virality_rss`) And the secret formula to make this metric is as follows: <br><br>
 `virality_rss` = (2* `ups` + `downs`) / sqrt(`subreddit_subscribers` + 1) <br><br>
 What makes this metric so special is that is really captures the essence of what it is to be viral in a given community.
 With the denominator containing subreddit_subscribers, the virality standard accounts for the size of the subreddit in which the post originates.
 To be considered viral in a bigger community, a bigger score is needed, and virality is not penalized if the community itself is smaller.
 Ultimately, virality adapts to any dish and is always in perfect proportion.

-## Kitchen Organization - Community detection
+## Kitchen Organization - Community detection 🌍

 As you are cooking, it is important to keep your space clean.
-Any chef knows that dry and wet ingredients must be mixed separately, and proper cleaning practices need to be observed to prevent cross-contamination, food poisoning, and death. <br>
+Any chef knows that dry and wet ingredients must be mixed separately, and proper cleaning practices need to be observed to prevent cross-contamination, food poisoning, and death 🪦. <br>
 We take subreddit embeddings from **[Reddit Embeddings](https://snap.stanford.edu/data/web-RedditEmbeddings.html)** which includes vector representations of subreddits and users for advanced analysis.
 We discard subreddits that we don't have embeddings for (TODO: around 9%).
 We then perform Leiden clustering with params (...) and get the following clusters.
 We use Gemini LLM to name the clusters based on (TODO ...).
 At the end we are left with 7 clusters (communities).

 Click into the clusters to explore them.